- Debt Help

 With April just around the corner, you may be starting to feel your anxiety levels rising at the thought of doing your taxes to prepare for tax filing.
 Owing money to Canada Revenue Agency (CRA) can be a heavy burden to bear, especially if you don’t know your options.

 There’s no reason why you shouldn’t file your taxes.
 It’s easier to file them than not to and there are lots of convenient, user-friendly tax return software options to help you through the process.
 It’s important to file your tax returns to take advantage of refundable tax credits (such as child tax credits), create contribution room in your RRSP or TFSA, carry forward or transfer any unused tuition, education or textbook amounts, and reclaim any tax you overpaid from your paycheque.
-Filing your taxes early or on time will give you the opportunity to have extra time to make an income tax payment to pay back your taxes, receive a faster tax refund, protect yourself from identity theft and avoid late penalties and interest compounded daily.
+Filing your taxes early or on time will give you the opportunity to have extra time to make an income tax payment to pay back your taxes, receive a faster tax refund, and avoid late penalties (5% of your 2020 balance owing, plus 1% of your balance owing for each full month your return was filed after April 30, 2021, to a maximum of 12 months) and interest compounded daily.

-The deadline to file taxes in Canada this year is June 1st.
-Tax preparation can be a time consuming process and it is important to start organizing your information early so you can submit your tax filing on time.
+The deadline to file taxes in Canada is April 30th, 2021.
+Tax preparation can be a time-consuming process and it is important to start organizing your information early so you can submit your tax filing on time.

 The CRA administers tax laws for the Government of Canada and oversees various social and economic benefit and incentive programs delivered through the tax system.
 For those who don’t pay their taxes, the CRA has the power to take collection measures for debt repayment legally through the Canadian Income Tax Act, without needing to go through the court system.
 The most common first step the CRA will take is to contact you through mail/phone, giving you the opportunity to call them to discuss debt management and debt repayment options.
 It’s important to not ignore your creditors!
 Failure to contact the CRA after receiving their letters or calls can result in wage garnishments of your paycheque or salary, or freezing of your bank account by the CRA.
 As a last resort, the CRA can administer the statutory CRA tax lien, which is essentially registering a lien against your house.